Are you growing a business based on recurring revenue?

 2. Don’t be trigger happy ✉

-Most in-house and basic dunning solutions are set up “the easy way.”
+Most basic dunning is done “the easy way.”

-The easy way is triggering emails every time a payment fails.
-Usually, this means wiring up emails to Stripe’s webhooks.
+The easy way = triggering emails every time a payment fails.
+Usually, this means wiring up emails to a failed payment webhook.

-We’ve seen as high as 39% of payment issues resolved within the first few days, simply by allowing for card retries *before* sending emails.
+Here’s one example: by our records, up to 40% of payment issues can be resolved within the first few days—21% on average—simply by allowing for card retries *before* sending emails.

-The subscription model’s success relies on continuity, so don’t intervene with a mission critical message (one that’s demanding a credit card to continue) until you ACTUALLY NEED TO.
+The success of any subscription model relies on continuity, so don’t intervene with a mission critical message (one that’s demanding a credit card to continue) until you ACTUALLY NEED TO.

 Honor the experience of your customers.
 If you want to send them something, remind people how how much they value your existence.
 Later, smack them with a failed payment notice if you gotta.